journal-club/wiki-data/abc.md

 | Intranet Podcast | In Progress |
 # Campus Health Improvement
 ## Student Health Council (Not Fulfilled)
-A formal committee is not yet constituted.
-The work of this committee was to spread awareness and ensure proper healthcare of the students on campus.
+The intent behind the formation of this committee was to spread awareness and ensure proper healthcare of the students on campus.
+The manifesto stated that ""a team of student representative swill be inducted at the beginning of the semester along with a faculty in-charge to overlook the procedure".
+However, a formal committee has not yet been constituted, and no inductions have been announced for this yet.

 ## Mental Health (In Progress)
-The  SU has been in talks with psychologists who can train the faculty in handling students with mental stress and depression.
-An app is being developed to hear the grievances of any student facing mental trauma.
-This will directly connect the student to a faculty trained for handling such situations and the student shall remain anonymous.
+This point in the manifesto talked about increasing the availability of the counsellor, and that the process to take an appointment would be simplified.
+While the availability of the counsellor seems to have improved, the process for taking an appointment even today appears to involve taking a form physically from the SWD Office.
+The General Secretary stated that the SU had been in talks with psychologists who can train the faculty in handling students with mental stress and depression.
+This manifesto point also talked of an "anonymous portal" that would be added to the "SU Website for people to address their problems".
+However, with the [SU website](https://su.bits-hyd.org) still appearing to be under construction, progress on this front seems unsure.
+However, the General Secretary did say that **an app is being developed** to hear the grievances of any student facing mental trauma.
+This will directly connect the student to a faculty trained for handling such situations and that the student shall remain anonymous.

 ## Physical Health  (Fulfilled)
 Various health camps were organised.
 Blood Donation drive in collaboration with NSS and Eye-Check up Camp in collaboration with Administration.